Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees: EVALUATION

+Additionally, we benchmark our approach against the family of single-expert routers introduced in \citep{ding2024hybridllmcostefficientqualityaware}: the probabilistic router $r_{\text{prob}}$, the deterministic router $r_{\text{deter}}$, and the relaxed router with transformation $r_{\text{trans}}$.
+We use ALBERT-Base as the model and ALBERT-XXL as the expert.
+To adapt this framework to EQA, we use $c_j(x,y^i)$ as the quality function in place of BART \citep{yuan2021bartscoreevaluatinggeneratedtext}.

-\paragraph{Metrics:} We measure performance on EQA using Exact Match (EM).
-We emphasis specialist models, although stronger in performance, are not suitable candidates for $g$.
-GLOPs/EM ratio is another metric which measures the computational cost we are paying for a performance gain.
-This is important in displaying the efficiency of our allocation strategy.
-We track allocation ratios, this represents the percentage of queries allocated to the experts, displaying how $r$ is effectively taking cost into consideration when developing allocation decisions Lastly, we also take True Positive/False Positive Rate (TPR/FPR) into consideration.
-A TP outcome occurs when the model is incorrect and we successfully defer to an accurate expert.
-An FP outcome occurs when the query is allocated to an incorrect expert while the model is correct.
+\paragraph{Metrics:} We measure EQA performance using Exact Match (EM).
+We emphasize that, although the specialist models are stronger, they are not suitable candidates for $g$.
+We also report the GFLOPs/EM ratio, which measures computational cost per unit of performance, and allocation ratios, which quantify the fraction of queries deferred to experts and therefore reflect how $r$ accounts for cost.
+Finally, we report true-positive and false-positive rates (TPR/FPR).
+A true positive occurs when the main model is incorrect and the query is correctly deferred to an accurate expert.
+A false positive occurs when the query is deferred to an incorrect expert even though the main model is correct.

-\paragraph{Results:} Expert allocation refers to the percentage deferrals to experts, be it M$_1$ or M$_2$.
-Each expert allocation corresponds to a $\beta_1$ cost selection, the relationship between the two is displayed in \ref{fig:combined_plots_alloc}.
-Additionally, we report detailed experimental results within \ref{appendix:agents_details}.

-\paragraph{Performance:} From Figure \ref{fig:combined_plots_perf}, we observe that our approach is able to outperform or match the Llama 3 family models across all datasets with appropriate expert allocation.
-This emphasizes the importance of having a system that allows for expert involvement.
-It also shows that our approach can improves performance of smaller edge-based LLM on EQA tasks whilst allowing for performance comparable to a otherwise larger LLM.

-\paragraph{Efficiency:} From Figure \ref{fig:combined_plots_eff}, we observe that with the exception of ALBERT-Base, our approach maintains the best computational efficiency across all datasets.
-We observe from \ref{fig:combined_plots_alloc} that our approach is able to defer to the cheaper ALBERT-Base by increasing $\beta_1$.
-We note that when $\beta_1$ is set to extremes of $0.5$ and $0$, we are able to create scenarios to discourage allocations to $g$ and M$_2$ respectively.
-While not significant from a performance standpoint, this observation proves that our rejector framework is able to successfully learn the cost distribution and factor this in when allocating queries, resulting in a more efficient system.
-Although we use GFLOPs to develop our ratio and evaluate the approach, it would be interesting for users of our approach to experiment with supplementing or developing $\beta$ cost distributions based on network latency \& cloud-related cost.
-Metrics which could better mirror real world deployment requirements.